 Carfilzomib or Bortezomib with Lenalidomide and Dexamethasone in Treating Patients with Newly Diagnosed Multiple Myeloma, COBRA Study

 - Both transplant and non-transplant candidates are eligible.
-Transplant candidates must agree to defer transplant at time of consent.
+Transplant candidates must agree at the time of consent to defer transplant to the end of study treatment.
 Patients who are non-transplant eligible due to frailty may not be enrolled.
 If patient proceeds to transplant, they will come off study

 - Diagnosis of symptomatic multiple myeloma as per current IMWG uniform criteria prior to initial treatment

 - Monoclonal plasma cells in the bone marrow (BM) 10% or presence of a biopsy-proven plasmacytoma

 - Involved serum free light chains >= 10 mg/dL provided that free light chain ratio is abnormal

 - If serum protein electrophoresis is felt to be unreliable for routine M-protein measurement, then quantitative immunoglobulin levels are acceptable

 - Bone marrow specimen will be required at study entry; available deoxyribonucleic acid (DNA) sample from pre-induction BM will be used for calibration step for MRD evaluation by gene sequencing